maxpatiiuk/angular-no-external-asset-loader/README.md

-# Angular loader not working for external assets
+# Angular build fails if external library imports assets in CSS files

 If user imports a CSS file that includes an asset `url()`, such asset is resolved correctly.